César Rodríguez Garavito: Education

-Academic Career
+Academic career

-Rodríguez-Garavito is currently a Professor of Clinical Law and Chair of the Center for Human Rights and Global Justice at New York University School of Law.
-Rodríguez-Garavito is the founding director of the Earth Rights Advocacy program, the Climate Litigation Accelerator, and the Future of Human Rights Practicum at NYU Law.
+Rodríguez-Garavito is currently a Professor of Law and Chair of the Center for Human Rights and Global Justice at New York University School of Law.
+Rodríguez-Garavito is the founding director of the Earth Rights Research and Action (TERRA) Program and the More-Than-Human Life (MOTH) Program.
 He is also a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.

+Rodríguez-Garavito’s work has advanced new ideas and legal actions on issues such as climate justice, Indigenous rights, and what he proposes to call “more-than-human rights” (rights of nature).
+They include rights-based climate and biodiversity litigation, research with Project CETI on the legal implications of AI-assisted translation of sperm whale communication, as well as a collaboration with the Society for the Protection of Underground Networks (SPUN), the Fungi Foundation and mycologist Merlin Sheldrake on legal actions to protect the fungal kingdom of life.
+His contributions to Earth rights have been recognized with a More-Than-Human Fellowship by the London Design Museum.

+One of his MOTH collaborations—the “Song of the Cedars”—was awarded a spot in the UN Museum's Top 10 Culture for Impact 2024 List.
+The song was authored by four humans—musician Cosmo Sheldrake, writer Robert Macfarlane, mycologist Giuliana Furci, and Rodríguez-Garavito—and Los Cedros, a cloud forest in Ecuador that had been recognized as a subject of rights by the Ecuadorian Constitutional Court.
+With the help of partners in Ecuador, a petition was filed to legally recognize Los Cedros as one of the co-authors of the song, thereby challenging the anthropocentrism of copyright law.

 Rodríguez-Garavito has held a range of teaching positions, including appointments as a visiting professor at Stanford Law School, Brown University, the University of Melbourne, the University of Pretoria, and the Getulio Vargas Foundation (Brazil).
-He has, moreover, served as cofounder and director of Dejusticia, as well as an associate professor of law and director of the Center for Socio-Legal Research and the Global Justice and Human Rights Program at the University of the Andes (Colombia).
+He has served as cofounder and director of Dejusticia, as well as an associate professor of law and director of the Center for Socio-Legal Research and the Global Justice and Human Rights Program at the University of the Andes (Colombia).

-Rodríguez-Garavito is co-editor of Cambridge University Press’s Globalization and Human Rights book series.
-He has served on the editorial boards of the Annual Review of Law and Social Science and the Business and Human Rights Journal, as well as on the boards of the University Network for Human Rights, Columbia University’s Center on Sustainable Investment, the Business and Human Rights Resource Center, and WITNESS.